StephenBergeron/glog/README.md

 ## Installation

-Clone or Download from https://github.com/StephenBergeron/glog

-In your bash profile, source the `glog_env.bash` utility:
+Clone or download from https://github.com/StephenBergeron/glog Typically I would clone into `${HOME}/projects/`.
+Assuming you use the same location, In your bash profile, source the `glog_env.bash` utility:
 ```bash
 $ . ${HOME}/projects/glog/conf/glog_env.bash
 ```
+You can use other location, as far as the bash_profile point to the correct location.

 ## Usage